gridscale/gsclient-js/README.md

 ## Getting Started

+### Install

+To install the Package, just type the following command

-install
+    npm install @gridscale/api --save

-auth

-default options

-examples

-jump to
+### Usage
+To work with the gridscale API you need an API-Token and User-UUID you can create and find in the API Section of the gridscale Interface.

+    var gridscale = require('@gridscale/api').Client;
+    var client = new gridscale.Client(TOKEN,User-UUID);

-## Options
+#### Options
+You can set new Default Settings for every Object type when creating the Client.
+The third parameter of the Constructor can be used for Options

+    var client = new gridscale.Client(TOKEN,User-UUID, {
+            limit:25, // Default Page-Size for List Response
+            watchdelay: 100  // Delay between the single Requests when watching a Job(RequestID) });

-For all List request you can assign different request options for Pagination and Filtering:
+For all single Object Types you can adjust different default Values for Pagination, Filtering, Sorting and what Fields should get included into List requests.
+You can set the Options by calling the *setDefaults* Function for a Object

-    requestoptions = {
+    var requestoptions = {
-        "page"  : 0,    // Index of Page
+        page  : 0,    // Index of Page
-        "limit" : 25,   // Number of Objects per page
+        limit : 25,   // Number of Objects per page
-        "offset": 0     // Offset to start,
+        offset: 0     // Offset to start,

-        "sort"  : [-name,+object_uuid], // Sort by fileds
+        sort  : [-name,+object_uuid], // Sort by fileds

-        "fields" : [name,object_uuid,...], // Fields that should get included into the Response
+        fields : [name,object_uuid,...], // Fields that should get included into the Response

-        "filter" : [name=toller_name,capacity<=30,label=adsf]
+        filter : [name=toller_name,capacity<=30,label=adsf]
     }

+    client.Server.setDefaults( requestoptions );

+You can also Use the Options in a Single request to Filter you Objects

+    client.Server.list({
+        page: 0,
+        limit : 10,
+        sort: "name",
+        fields: ["name","object_uuid"]
+        filter: ["memory>16"]
+    }).then(_callback);
+In this Example the Result will be the first 10 Servers with more then 16GB of Memory.
+Sorted by name and only returning the Name and the Object_uuid.

-### Availible Filter Options:
+##### Availible Filter Options:
+Here you find an overview of the Filter Options you have when using the Filter.

 "=" String or Value comparison: exact match
 "<>" String or Value comparison: does not match
 "<" Value less than